 The Government has been criticised for the reforms and for the speed at which they are being pushed through.

 The Government is proposing to move to a no-fault scheme.
 Under the scheme, for most injured parties benefits are prescribed and cut off after five years.
 Because benefits are capped and because the scheme is not fault based, the government argues that the cost of the scheme, including benefits paid, administrative and legal costs will be reduced, resulting in lower premiums.

 Opponents argue that injured parties will not be adequately compensated and a mandatory cut off period is unreasonable.
 Opponents are also concerned that most injured parties will no longer have the benefit of legal advice and representation.

 The initial consultation period was relatively short.
 The initial discussion paper was released on 17 February 2013, with public comment open until 5 April 2013.
 The Bill was introduced into the lower house approximately five weeks later on 9 May 2013.

-The Government says it wants to consult further with stakeholders.
+The Government says the delay is because it wants to consult further with stakeholders.